Corking Your Wine Bottles

 This is a hand-held corker.
 It has a butterfly handle action for compressing the cork and a long levered handle for driving the cork.
 It is a two step process--compress then drive.

-The Gilda Hand Corker is the ideal unit for someone that is corking 20 or 30 bottles at a time, but if you are planning on corking 150 or 200 bottles or more throughout the year, then you might want to consider getting a Bench Model or Floor Model Corker.
+The Gilda Hand Corker is the ideal unit for someone that is corking 20 or 30 bottles at a time, but if you are planning on corking 150 or 200 bottles or more throughout the year, then you might want to consider getting a Floor Model Corker.

 These corkers compress and drive the cork just like the Gilda Hand Corker, but they do it in one single action.
 You load the cork and pull the handle.
 As you start to pull down on the handle the corks is being compressed.
 Then at the end of the handle's throw, the cork is driven into the wine bottle.
 This single, swift action makes the corking process move along a bit faster.

-If you plan on using Synthetic Straight Corks, then you will want to use either the Bench Corker or Floor Corker.
+If you plan on using Synthetic Straight Corks, then you will want to use a Floor Corker.
 These corks are extremely dense and require the additional leverage that these corkers provide.
 For a full list of corks sold at EC Kraus, click here.